Caesarea National Park guide starts with basics (directions, map), and then tours Caesarea Maritima, amphitheater, port

 Caesarea is a town in Israel located on the Mediterranean coast.
 And it is famous for the ancient city that became Caesarea National Park.
 But, there are other touristic attractions as well.
 For example the Ralli Museum and Aqueduct Beach.
 You can find additional information about the city on my Caesarea page.

 What Is Caesarea Philippi?

 I want to start with a common misconception.
 Caesarea and Caesarea Philippi are two different places.
-Philip was Herod’s son, and after Herod’s death, he inherited area near Banias Springs.
-In 2 BCE Philip founded his capital there and called it Caesarea Philippi.
+Philip was Herod’s son, and after Herod’s death, he inherited an area near Banias Springs.
+In 2 BCE, Philip founded his capital there and called it Caesarea Philippi.
 Today it is more commonly known as Banias Nature Reserve, and it is located at the Golan Heights.
 These are two different National Parks with 150 km separating them.

 Map of the area: